svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## Overall pinout

-_Italic_ items are not immediately needed but need specific pins, so reserved in case.
+_Italic_ items are not immediately needed but, if used, need specific pins, so they are reserved in case.
 Depending on testing of [PerfDAC](), an additional pin for LDAC might be needed.

 ![pinout](./img/MPU-pinout-v01.png)